Q-Minh/nihu/dox/tech_geometry.md

 class domain;
 ~~~~~
 \c Space describes the coordinate space of the domain, and \c NumCorners describes the number of domain corners.
-The class is a self-returning metafunction, and similar to class ::space, it defines its template arguments as a nested type and an enum.
+The class is a self-returning metafunction, and defines its template arguments as a nested type and an enum.

 The class further stores its corners (locations in the parameter space), as well as the domain's center in static members.
 The class provides static methods to return